- Online: January, March, July, September, November

 Take advantage of JCU’s strong partnerships with childcare centres, kindergartens, preschools, and primary schools to develop your network and build practical job skills.

 Develop specialist skills needed for teaching in rural and remote areas and work to improve Indigenous education outcomes.
 Study online (external) or on-campus and cover essential areas of child development, learning, behaviour, wellbeing, curriculum and education for the diverse learning needs of the early years.

 Are you ready to make a difference in the life of a child?
 Do you have what it takes to not just pass on information, but offer comprehensive support to a young person in all aspects of life?
 Your rewarding career in teaching begins with a Bachelor of Education (Early Childhood Education) from JCU.
 Through the early childhood education courses you take at JCU, you will leverage a world-class education into a career that will change lives, including your own.

-Education Focused on You
+An Early Childhood Degree Focused on You

 As you earn your bachelor of early childhood education, you will be gaining real-world workplace experience from the very first year.
 You will be able to make the most of JCU’s connections with some of the best primary schools, preschools and childcare centres in the country.
 With these connections, you will quickly develop your skills while building a professional network for life.

 You want to do more than just pass on facts and information to your future students, and in your own studies you expect more than just theory.
 Your early childhood degree will equip you with strong practical skills to reach those in rural and Indigenous communities.
 You will be ready to develop curriculum, build learning strategies and help your students with all aspects of child development.